official-inquiries/uk-iraq-inquiry/test/data/output.md

-The Report of the Iraq Inquirythe longer term, to reintegrate a territorially intact Iraq as a law‑abiding member of the international community.”[^1]
+the longer term, to reintegrate a territorially intact Iraq as a law‑abiding member of the international community.”[^1]

 1. The policy of containment was seen as the “only viable way” to pursue those